edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 ### Key Takeaways

-> The DRY principle helps prevent code duplication by encouraging the centralization of
+> The DRY principle helps prevent code duplication by encouraging the centralisation of
 > repeated logic into reusable components such as methods, classes, or modules.
 >
 > Duplication increases complexity, maintenance costs, and the likelihood of bugs, while